 The Trustees of Shining Eyes India are named in the following.
 All members contribute to the implementation of this development work.

-Dr. Monika Golembiewski - Secretary and pediatrician, project initiator.
+Dr. Monika Golembiewski - Trustee, pediatrician, project advisor.

-The Trust enjoys 12 AA and 80G benefit
+The Trust has been registered under 12 AA and 80G